MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-personal.md

 ## Best practice: Welcome messages in personal conversations

-Your bot should [proactively send](~/concepts/bots/bot-conversations/bots-conv-proactive.md) a welcome message to a personal chat the first time (and only the first time) a user initiates a personal chat with your bot.
+Your bot should [proactively send](~/resources/bot-v3/bot-conversations/bots-conv-proactive.md) a welcome message to a personal chat the first time (and only the first time) a user initiates a personal chat with your bot.
 (This recommendation does not apply to first-time contacts in a channel.)

-For more best practices, see our [design guidelines](~/resources/design/overview.md).